 Retirees and their eligible dependents that are eligible for Medicare are eligible for a Medicare Supplement plan.
 The Medicare Supplement plan includes prescription-drug coverage that meets the requirements of Medicare’s Part D prescription-drug coverage.
 Retirees and their dependents covered under the TVA-sponsored Medicare Supplement plan receive their Medicare Part D coverage through the TVA plan and do not have to enroll in another Medicare Part D plan.

-View information on the 2014 Medicare Supplement plan, including prescription-drug coverage.
+View information on the 2015 Medicare Supplement plan, including prescription-drug coverage below.

-For additional information on medical benefits available to TVA retirees, contact the TVA Service Center by phone at 888-275-8094 or e-mail at firstname.lastname@example.org.
+For additional information on medical benefits available to TVA retirees, contact TVA Employee Benefits by calling TVA Connect at 888-275-8094 or e-mail at TVAEmployeeBenefits@tva.gov.

 Retiree medical forms